Don’t Know Where to Start? How to Use Authentic Materials in the Language Classroom

 How do you select the right ones?
 It’s easier than you think!
 Just think about the levels and interests of your students, so you don’t give them a movie that’s too difficult and that they won’t understand (like films that use antiquated language—yikes!).

-A good source for videos is FluentU, which provides video options for every level that can be used in a classroom setting.
 If you’re looking for other recommendations, check out one of our language learning blogs, which provide lots of movie suggestions for specific languages and levels (beginners, intermediate and advanced).

 3. Create Awesome Activities Using Authentic Materials